 3. Next, using cut magnolia leaves, working from the bottom up, glue the leaves to the card stock three at a time.
 I glued one face down and 2 face up for some texture and added color.
 Add each set an inch to two inches above the previous set.

-QUICK TIP: For the pieces that will hang down, use a ribbon rather than card stock, proceeding in the same manner with your glue.
+Use a ribbon (rather than card stock) for pieces that hang down, proceeding in the same manner with your glue.

 How to Hang Garland